Other Pharmaceutical Sciences

 Geographic Diversity

-Other Pharmacy, Pharmaceutical Sciences, and Administration appeals to people across the globe.
-About 0.8% of those with this major are international students.
+Americans aren’t the only ones with an interest in Other Pharmacy, Pharmaceutical Sciences, and Administration.
+About 1.1% of those with this major are international students.

 How Much Do Other Pharmaceutical Sciences Majors Make?